Terafora/My-Mixtape/README.md

 ### Unimplemented Features

 - Django messages for when certain actions are carried out by the user would be the next thing I would include.
+- Further tweeks to styling.
+Although it looks perfectly presentable and performs to a high standard I personally would like to go back in at a later date to tighten some aspects up as well as work on the overall design recieved from users.
+In particular the sizing and proportions on 4K monitors which although looks the same as a regular desktop has the effect of icons being too big.
+- Due to time restraints I didn't work on it and left it out of scope, however I would very much like to try creating functionality where the linked music plays in the app rather than redirecting users to the source of the music.

 ## Testing 🧪